 - I understand that this AUP applies to my use of technology systems and services provided to me or accessed as part of my role within Joydens Wood Infant School both professionally and personally.
-This may include use of laptops, mobile phones, tablets, digital cameras and email as well as IT networks, data and data storage and online and offline communication technologies. - 2.
-I understand that Joydens Wood Infant School Acceptable Use of Technology Policy (AUP) should be read and followed in line with the school staff code of conduct, child protection policy and online safety policy - 3.
-I am aware that this AUP does not provide an exhaustive list; all staff should ensure that technology use is consistent with the school's ethos, school staff behaviour and safeguarding policies, national and local education and child protection guidance, and the law.
+This may include use of laptops, mobile phones, tablets, digital cameras and email as well as IT networks, data and data storage and online and offline communication technologies. - I understand that Joydens Wood Infant School Acceptable Use of Technology Policy (AUP) should be read and followed in line with the school staff code of conduct and child protection policy. - 3.
+I am aware that this AUP does not provide an exhaustive list; all staff should ensure that technology use is consistent with the school's ethos, school staff behaviour and safeguarding policies, national and local education and child protection guidance, and the law. - 4.
+I understand that any equipment and internet services accessed when I am working with learners is intended for educational use and should only be accessed by members of staff.